 Kamsky’s first win after he relocated to the United States in 1989 was at the Buffalo Open.
 After a short while spent adjusting to the level of opposition he encountered by entering the world’s top 10, Kamsky scored some major tournament triumphs, including Tilburg 1990, the U.S. Championship of 1991 (3), Buenos Aires 1993, Las Palmas (1994), and shared first in 1995 at Dos Hermanas.
 He reached his peak world ranking of number 4 between July 1995 and January 1996.
 After his hiatus of 1996-2004, he was undefeated in the HB Global Challenge held in Minneapolis in 2005.
 Following his success at the 2005 FIDE World Cup, further successes in 2006, including second place at the MTel Masters (2006) behind Topalov and at the 37th Chess Olympiad (2006) helped reestablish his position as one of the world's leading players.
 In 2010 he won the Reggio Emilia (2009) (which finished in January 2010), the Philadelphia Open (2010), the President's Cup in Baku, and the Baku Open (2010).
 After his victory in the 2011 US Championship, he won the 39th World Open (2011) on tiebreak from Michael Adams.
 Kamsky has since scored 7/13 (+3 -2 =8) at Tata Steel (2012) and was runner up in the inaugural ACP Golden Classic (2012), which showcased longer classical time controls and pre-computer style adjournments.
 In August 2012, he was outright winner of the 2012 Washington International.
 2013 started with a modest 7.5/10 (=5th) at the Tradewise Gibraltar (2013).
 Later in the year he scored an even more modest 1.5/6, placing 4th in the quadrangular DRR category 22 Sinquefield Cup (2013).

 Kamsky started 2014 at the Tradewise Gibraltar (2014), scoring a par-for-rating 7/10 and placing =10th.
 In March he won the 36th Annual Marchand Open held in Rochester, New York and the 23rd Annual Eastern Class Championships held in Massachusetts.
 In April he won the 8th Annual Philadelphia Open outright with 7.5/9.
 Two months later he won the 2014 National Open in Las Vegas outright with 5/6.
 He was less successful in July when he competed in the 42nd Annual World Open in Arlington, Virginia, where he scored 6/9, losing 11 rating points.
+In October, he placed =1st with 5.5/7 alongside Sergey Erenburg at the 2014 Washington Chess Congress, also held in Arlington.

 <World Team Championship> Kamsky first played in this event in 1993, when he played top board for the US, leading it to team gold.
 Subsequent to his victory in the 2011 US Championship, he played board 1 for the USA at the World Chess Team Championship (2011), scoring 5.5/9 and winning an individual bronze.
 He played board 2 for the US in the FIDE World Team Championship (2013), helping his team to 4th place.